mushemukwevho/displaystringproject/README.md

 then `$ uvicorn main:app --reload`

 ## Tests
-Test files are found in the tests dir

 Navigate to root folder.

 run `$ pytest`

+Note: Tests will be put in separate tests directory later

 ## Endpoints